pulumi/terraform-provider-azurerm/website/docs/r/virtual_machine.html.markdown

 To provision a Custom Image, the following fields are applicable:

 * `id` - (Required) Specifies the ID of the Custom Image which the Virtual Machine should be created from.
 Changing this forces a new resource to be created.

--> **NOTE:** An example of how to use this is available within [the `./examples/virtual-machines/managed-disks/from-custom-image` directory within the Github Repository](https://github.com/terraform-providers/terraform-provider-azurerm/tree/master/examples/virtual-machines/managed-disks/from-custom-image)

 ---